-Travel nurses Jana Seal (pictured left) and Colleen Clidienst, both from Southern Indiana, answered a professional and very personal call to fight COVID-19 at the New York City epicenter.
+Travel nurses Jana Seal (pictured above) and Colleen Clidienst, both from Southern Indiana, answered a professional and very personal call to fight COVID-19 at the New York City epicenter.

 Friends since meeting at a weekend women's spiritual retreat about 15 years ago, the two medical surgical nurses, both with American Mobile, were ready to embark on an Indianapolis-based travel assignment.
 But delays from the COVID-19 pandemic caused Jana's credentialing process to stall.

 While waiting for the process, Jana had a dream that there was a plan for her to work in New York.
 She said the credentialing delay and the vision led her and Colleen to take assignments at Weill Cornell Medicine in Manhattan.